Huntington Hardwick: Family

-In December 1913, Hardwick was engaged to Margaret Stone, the daughter of financier Galen Stone of the brokerage firm of Hayden Stone & Co.
-Stone was a debutante in 1913 and an "enthusiastic follower" of Harvard football.
-The couple married in 1915, and their wedding, attended by 1,000 guests, was described as "a brilliant social event," and "the most sumptuous bridal that ever graced the Buzzard's Bay shore."
-After a wedding breakfast, the couple left in an automobile for a honeymoon trip.
-The couple had one child, Margaret, born in 1917.
+In 1915, Hardwick married Margaret Stone; the couple had been engaged since 1913.
+Margaret was reportedly an "enthusiastic follower" of Harvard football.
+Their wedding, attended by 1,000 guests, was described as "a brilliant social event," and "the most sumptuous bridal that ever graced the Buzzard's Bay shore."
+The couple had one child, Margaret "Peggy" Hardwick, born in 1917, who later married Richard Treadway.

-In 1933, Hardwick's wife, Margaret Stone Hardwick, filed for divorce in Reno, Nevada, citing incompatibility as the ground for divorce.
-Hardwick told the press at the time that the breakup of the marriage was entirely his fault and that he regretted the action.
-In May 1947, his wife died and left an estate valued at $2.8 million to Hardwick and their daughter, Margaret Hardwick Simmons.
+Margaret Stone Hardwick filed for divorce in 1933, citing incompatibility; Hardwick told the press at the time that the breakup of the marriage was entirely his fault and that both parties regretted the action.
+In May 1947, she died, leaving an estate valued at $2.8 million to Hardwick and Peggy.

 In September 1948, Hardwick married Manuela De Zanone-Poma, formerly of Barcelona, Spain, and Cannes, France.